-According to Economic Modeling Specialists International (EMSI) Demographic Overview, the population of individuals in the Northwood Tech District ages 65 to 85 will increase 23% overall between now and 2029.
+According to Economic Modeling Specialists International (EMSI) Demographic Overview, the population of individuals in the WITC District ages 65 to 85 will increase 23% overall between now and 2029.
 In comparison, the population of those ages 25 to 64 will decrease by 7% overall during the same period.
 By 2040, it is expected that one of every three regional residents will be age 60 or older (Wisconsin Department of Administration, Demographic Services Center, Population Projections, Vintage 2013).

 Coupled with recent population trends, this means that the workforce will continue to become smaller relative to the overall population.
 It is likely that more postsecondary training will be necessary as technological advances are implemented to help make up for a lost workforce capacity.
-Retired individuals may also decide to rejoin the workforce due to income requirements.
+We may also find that many retired individuals decide to rejoin the workforce due to income requirements.

-In addition to an aging demographic, Northwood Tech's district make up over the next decade will continue a shift toward a more diverse population.
-In th next ten years, the 11 counties in Northwood Tech's district will see an increase of 11% - 23% of minority populations.
+In addition to an aging demographic, WITC's district make up over the next decade will continue a shift toward a more diverse population.
+In the next ten years, the 11 counties in WITC's district will see an increase of 11% - 23% of mixed racial-ethnic individuals consisting of two or more races.
 At the same time, the population of White, Non-Hispanic and American Indian, Non-Hispanic individuals will remain steady at 0% - 2%.